pluginever/wc-category-showcase/readme.txt

 4. Created All WooCommerce category showcase

 == Changelog ==
+= 1.0.10 =
+[Fix] Warning when woocommerce not installed
+* WC compatibility with 3.7.0

 = 1.0.9 =
 * WC compatibility with 3.6.5
 * WP compatibility with 5.2.2